 Skip to Navigation ↓

 Las Cumbres Observatory Global Telescope Network is an integrated set of robotic telescopes, distributed around the world.
 The network currently includes two 2-meter telescopes, sited in Hawaii and eastern Australia, and nine 1-meter telescopes, sited in Chile, South Africa, eastern Australia, and Texas.

-The telescopes are all instrumented with optical imagers, and the 2-meter telescopes also have low-dispersion optical spectrographs.
+Call for proposals 2014B semester.
 Programs we are supporting during 2014A semester.
 Read our proposal policies, find out more about the proposal process.

 Accounts: To be able to create proposals and schedule observations you must create an account in our observatory portal.